rookie-ninja/rk-docs/content/en/docs/Bootstrapper/User guide/grpc-golang/Basic/grpc-gateway.md

 ```

 ### 6.Create boot.yaml
-> **grpc.gw.gwMapingFilePaths** is not required, however, we strongly recommend specify this path since bootstrapper will use this in bellow:
+> **grpc.gw.gwMappingFilePaths** is not required, however, we strongly recommend specify this path since bootstrapper will use this in bellow:
 > 1. /rk/v1/apis
 > 2. RK TV